|DURATION: 15 days

 Rent of hiking poles: 40 €/person

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary (pre-defined/fixed schedule of the daily transfers, which you need to follow); en-suite accommodation in 3-star hotels in towns (Devin, Sofia, Bansko), family pensions/guesthouses in the villages (Trigrad, Lyaskovo, Govedartsi); breakfast is included everywhere; dinner is included in Trigrad, Lyaskovo, and Govedartsi (not included in Devin, Sofia and Bansko); luggage transfers; detailed route descriptions in English; GPS tracks; tourist maps of the mountains; 24/7 emergency hotline, and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary (pre-defined/fixed schedule of the daily transfers, which you need to follow); en-suite accommodation in 3-star hotels in towns (Devin, Sofia, Bansko), family pensions/guesthouses in the villages (Trigrad, Lyaskovo, Govedartsi); breakfast is included everywhere; dinner is included in Trigrad, Lyaskovo, and Govedartsi (not included in Devin, Sofia and Bansko); luggage transfers; detailed route descriptions in English; GPS tracks; tourist maps of the mountains; emergency support, and all local taxes.

 Price does not include: cave/museum entry charges; lift tickets; extra food and drinks; travel/medical insurance; SPA procedures.